 Perhaps we are measuring the idea of success with a faulty ruler.

-This is not to say that we shouldn’t strive toward our dreams; only that we should strive towards peace, in spite of whether we achieve each goal or not.
+However, we should strive towards peace, despite whether we achieve each goal or not.

-Here are seven reasons why peace of mind is the true measure of success.
+Here are seven reasons peace of mind is the true measure of success.

 1. Our Health